Influencing dynamics on social networks without knowledge of network microstructure: Methods

 For systems with block structure we can approximate the magnetisation further.
-In Ref. \cite{lowe2019multi-group} the authors show, for an Ising system on a two block SBM, in the $N \rightarrow \infty$ limit, the average magnetisation of each block converges to that of the fully connected model if the graph is sufficiently dense and homophilous.
+In Ref. \cite{lowe2019multi-group} the authors show, for an Ising system on a two-block SBM, in the $N \rightarrow \infty$ limit, the average magnetisation of each block converges to that of the fully connected model if the graph is sufficiently dense and homophilous.
 We make the strong, but intuitive, assumption that these results can be extended to the case of a general number of blocks.
 This is not likely to be the case for all parameter regimes, however, our results indicate that this form of mean-field approximation performs well for a wide range of relevant parameter values.

-For Ising systems on networks with block structure we can estimate the magnetisation at block level by solving a coarse grained version of Equation \ref{ising_mf_equations} of the form:
+For Ising systems on networks with block structure we can estimate the magnetisation at block-level by solving a coarse-grained version of Equation \ref{ising_mf_equations}:

-for block index $x=1,...,q$, where $m_{B_x}$, $\tilde{b}_{B_x}$ and $\tilde{h}_{B_x}$ are, respectively, the magnetisation, ambient field and control field applied to block $x$.
+for block index $x=1,...,q$, where $\underline{m}_{B}$, $\underline{\tilde{b}}_{B}$ and $\underline{\tilde{h}}_{B}$ are, $q$-dimensional vectors of the magnetisation, ambient field, and control field at the level of blocks.
 We assume that all nodes in a given block experience the same ambient field.
 The derivation of this equation is given in Supplementary Section \ref{block_level_approx_alg}.

-Ising systems with general connectivity structure and ambient fields can have a complicated solution structure with many metastable states \cite{aspelmeier2006free-energy}.
-For opinion dynamics on weakly coupled modular networks the different metastable states correspond to solutions where spins within each block are mostly aligned in the positive or negative directions \cite{suchecki2009bistable-monostable,lambiotte2007coexistence,lambiotte2007majority}.
-In this paper we consider interventions which aim to maximise $M$ (taking the positive direction as a default) given the system is in a particular metastable state.
-When simulating Ising systems, the system will equilibrate to a metastable state, and then remain in it for an exponentially long amount of time before transitioning to another due to fluctuations \cite{hindes2017large}.
-Consequently, this assumption amounts to identifying practically relevant `moderate timescale influence strategies', which will differ from those which are optimal in the infinite time horizon case.